-On the name of the blog, “Stroke Survivor”…I chose the name quite deliberately because I am, well, a survivor., a fighter.
+On the name of the blog, “Stroke Survivor”…I chose the name quite deliberately because I am, well, a survivor, a fighter.
 Trust me, every day since the stroke I have to fight something – one way of measuring progress is to notice how the battles change over time.
 I’m not a “victim”, which I feel conveys the wrong thing, something altogether more passive – I think we choose to be victims of something when we allow it to change us.

 I realise that this is just semantics, and feel that people mostly use this description out of ignorance – I can’t really blame people because I myself knew nothing about stroke until it happened to me, plus there must be a zillion other things I’m still ignorant about – but now that I do know, the least I can try to do is to get it right.

 I do also have a wife and a grown-up child, neither of whom volunteered to be a part of this blog, and so I protect their identities more than I protect my own.
-My intention, when I talk about them, is simply to refer to my “wife” or “daughter”.
+My intention, when I talk about them, is simply to keep things vague.
 In fact, I periodically search for their names, to make sure they don’t appear.
 Again, if I’ve messed up, I’d be grateful if you could let me know so I can fix it.